Judicial review

 Warning

-if the trial is ongoing, the request for a change in judicial supervision must be made to the court of assize.
+If the trial is ongoing, the request for a change in judicial review must be made to the criminal court or the Assize Court, as the case may be.

 When a person under judicial supervision does not comply voluntarily her obligations, she risks the revocation judicial review.

-The investigating judge may take a arrest warrant or a order to bring to compel the person to appear before the JLD, which must decide whether to place him or her in pretrial detention.
+If a judicial inquiry is under way, the investigating judge may take a arrest warrant or a order to bring to compel the person to appear before the JLD: titleContent who should decide whether to place it in pretrial detention.

 If the person is awaiting trialHowever, it is the public prosecutor who requests the remand in custody.
-The JLD: titleContent may modify the obligations of judicial review or place the person under electronic bracelet.
+The JLD may modify the obligations of judicial review or place the person under electronic bracelet.

 Please note

-Judicial review of the indicted may terminate during criminal investigation or when is closed.
+Judicial review of the indictment may be terminated during the judicial inquiry or when is closed.

 Judicial review of the defendant or the accused ends with the trial.